plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Plum Village at the 2023 Parliament of the World’s Religions *(14 – 18 August 2023)*

-In August 2023, Sister Luc Nghiem from Plum Village, France, and Sister Tri Nghiem from Magnolia Grove Monastery in Mississippi, USA, were invited to take part in the 9<sup>th</sup> International Meeting of the Parliament of the World’s Religions which took place in Chicago, USA.
+In August 2023, Sr. Luc Nghiem from Plum Village, France, and Sr. Tri Nghiem from Magnolia Grove Monastery in Mississippi, USA, were invited to take part in the 9<sup>th</sup> International Meeting of the Parliament of the World’s Religions which took place in Chicago, USA.
 The conference was attended by over 8,200 delegates from more than 95 countries.
-To learn more about the event, please <a href="#plum-village-goes-to-the-2023-parliament-of-the-worlds-religions">read Sister Tri Nghiem’s article</a> in this issue of the newsletter.
+To learn more about the event, please <a href="#plum-village-goes-to-the-2023-parliament-of-the-worlds-religions">read Sr. Tri Nghiem’s article</a> in this issue of the newsletter.

 ## Educators’ Retreat *(18 – 25 August 2023)*